frequently asked questions

 How many audits has Solidified performed?

-We’ve performed over 50 audits for some of the well-known clients like Polymath, Wyvern, Restart Energy, Iconiq Lab, Well Inc, EZToken and others securing over 30,000 ETH.
+We’ve performed over 50 audits for some of the well-known clients like Gnosis, Polymath, Melonport, Restart Energy, Iconiq Lab, and others securing over 85M EUR.

 How many experts are in Solidified network?